 After giving your dog a new medication, write down any changes in their physical activity, appetite, and bowel movements.
 If you notice anything out of the ordinary, contact your veterinarian and report your observations.
 They may recommend continuing NSAID use or prescribe another drug.

-Dr. Klein shares that, depending on your dog’s condition, your veterinarian may recommend:
+Depending on your dog’s condition, Dr, Klein says that your veterinarian may recommend:

-• Environmental modifications: Some musculoskeletal conditions in dogs stem from their lifestyle, diet, and physical activity.
-Rather than prescribe NSAIDs, your veterinarian may recommend a low-fat diet (to help your dog lose weight), assistive walking devices (such as supportive braces), or an orthopedic bed.
+- Environmental modifications: Some musculoskeletal conditions in dogs stem from their lifestyle, diet, and physical activity.
+Rather than prescribe NSAIDs, your veterinarian may recommend a reduced-calorie diet (to help your dog lose weight), assistive walking devices (such as supportive braces), or an orthopedic bed.

 Talk to Your Vet Before Giving Your Dog NSAIDs